vmware/build-tools-for-vmware-aria/mkdocs/assets/docs/mvn/bundle-project.md

 - The `bin` directory contains the `installer` script (CLI tool) for importing the solution components from the bundle in two formats, Bash (for Linux/Mac OS) and `.bat` (for Windows).
 For more information about using the CLI tool, see the documentation of the [Installer](../../../usage/installer/index.md).
 - The `etc` directory contains configuration files of the Java binaries for the `installer` script, such as the logging configurations in the `logback.xml` file.
 For more information about the logging configuration file, see [Logging Configuration](../../../usage/installer/index.md#logging-configuration).
 - The `repo` directory contains the Java binaries for the `installer` script.
-- The `{{ page.meta.vars.maven.installer_directory_name }}` directory contains the project file(s) with the components that you can import to the remote server.
+- The `{{ installer_directory_name }}` directory contains the project file(s) with the components that you can import to the remote server.

     !!!
 Note
         Based on your configurations and dependencies, you can have multiple Maven modules in a single installation bundle.
-So in addition to the `{{ page.meta.vars.maven.installer_directory_name }}` directory for the {{ project_type }} project, you can have additional modules for projects of other types.
+So in addition to the `{{ installer_directory_name }}` directory for the {{ project_type }} project, you can have additional modules for projects of other types.

 ##### Bundle Additional Files